-Harvard Law professor Alan Dershowitz burst the bubble of gleeful liberals who are hoping that Michael Cohen’s plea deal for bank fraud and campaign finance violations will somehow pave the way for impeachment of President Trump through guilt by association.
+Harvard Law professor Alan Dershowitz burst the bubble of gleeful leftists who are hoping that Michael Cohen’s plea deal for bank fraud and campaign finance violations will somehow pave the way for impeachment of President Trump through guilt by association.

 But Dershowitz — a lifelong liberal who voted for Hillary Clinton — reiterated that President Trump has committed no impeachable offenses, and did not break campaign finance laws.

 “He is more correct than his critics are,” Dershowitz said on the Fox News show “Special Report With Bret Baier.”
 “The law is clear that the president may contribute to his own campaign.

 “So if the president had paid $280,000 to these two women — even if he had done so in order to help his campaign — that would be no problem.
 It would be legal.
 If Cohen himself made the contribution, that would be unlawful because he has a limit of $5,200.”

 Dershowitz — an internationally recognized Constitutional Law scholar — dashed the hollow hopes of Democrats like Senator Kamala Harris, who claimed Trump is an “unindicted co-conspirator” simply because his former attorney, Michael Cohen, pled guilty to campaign finance violations.